IchsanCrimson/Single-Layer-Perceptron/README.md

 # Single-Layer-Perceptron for Classification
-Full code and explanations are provided in the Python Notebook .ipynb file
+Full code and explanations are provided in the Python Notebook .ipynb file.